ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/observability/observe-ballerina-programs.md

 import ballerinax/jaeger as _;
 ```

-Observability is disabled by default at runtime as well, and it can be enabled selectively for metrics and tracing by adding
+Observability is disabled by default at runtime.
+It can be enabled selectively for metrics and tracing by adding
 the following runtime configurations to the `Config.toml` file.
+Create the file inside the `observability_demo` directory and add the following section.

 ```toml
 [ballerina.observe]